dylanpinn/FIT3003/lectures/lecture-01.md

 - Subject to cognitive overload
 - Subject to systemic biases
 - Subject to personal preference
-- Inherentlyambiguous, especially for strategic decisions
+- Inherently ambiguous, especially for strategic decisions
   - No single 'right' answer
   - Possibly no single 'right' way to make a decision.